CyanActSus420/UntitledPixelArtProgram/README.md

 NOT [BYTE] [EXPECTED VALUE] [LINE TO JUMP TO]
  - jumps to a specific line of code if a specified byte is NOT equal to the given value

+i'll make a proper documentation and readme file later, for now just ask me shit on discord